Honors Program Curriculum

 Individualized Curricular Design

 Because not all highly motivated students have the same academic and professional objectives, we offer two paths for study: the Honors Core and Honors Scholar options.
 The Honors Core may appeal to students who welcome an enriched General Education program that challenges and engages them more deeply, helping them to build a strong foundation for more specialized work within their major.
 The Honors Scholar program may appeal to students who wish to continue a more rigorous intellectual experience begun at SXU or another two-year or four-year college, incorporating applied learning beyond the university and advanced research with faculty mentors, as they complete the requirements of their major and minor fields of study.
+All Freshman begin in the Honors Core and will decide whether to continue into the Honors Scholar option after their sophomore year.

 Honors Core Option